roman-milk/roman-milk.github.io/the-trip-30.md

  "Jenna, I can handle this myself."
 I told her.

  "Listen, if you screw this up, this could be it.
 You could drive him away for good.
 If you handle this wrong, you could make the biggest mistake of your life."
 She replied.
 I gave what she said some thought.
 "I know what I'm doing.
 Let me go with you guys.
 I can get a handle on what this Brian guy is all about.
 Then, I'll let you know what your best approach is."
 I considered what she said.
 "Please, pretty please Mary.
 I don't want to be cooped up here.
 You know what I'm saying is right."
-Report_Story #2